adamlin416/DemoDjango/README.md

 # TODOs
 In a production environment, I would generally implement the following features and tools:

+**Schema Design**:
+  - Think of bussiness requirement.
+For example, for some system need searches across multiple databases, add a globally unique identifier like user_id with UUID, so id+user_id composite key ensures each entity remains unique across different databases.

 **Logging and Monitoring**:
   - Logging collection using ELK Stack or a cloud-based solution.
   - Monitoring indices with Prometheus and Grafana or other similar tools.